sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 A Linux system has three main levels.
 The following pictures shows these levels and some of the components inside each level.
 The ***hardware*** is at the base.
 Hardware includes the memory as well as one or more CPUs to perform computation and to read from and write to memory.
 Devices such as disks and network interfaces are also part of the hardware.

-The next level up is the kernel, which is the core of the operatin system. **The kernel is software residing in memory that tells the CPU what to do.** The kernel manages the hardware and **acts primarily as an interface** between the hardware and any running program.
+The next level up is the kernel, which is the core of the operation system. **The kernel is software residing in memory that tells the CPU what to do.** The kernel manages the hardware and **acts primarily as an interface** between the hardware and any running program.

 ***Processes*** -- the running programs that the kernel manages ---- collectively make up the system's upper level, called ***user space***.
 (A more specific term for process is ***user process***, regardless of whether of a user directly interacts with the process.
 For example, all web servers run as user processes.)